Valentino Rossi: 125cc World Championship

 The 1996 championship season saw the debut of Rossi, then 17, in Grand Prix motorcycle racing.
 He had some success in his first year, scoring consistent points in his races from Malaysia to Italy, retiring in both the French and Dutch rounds.
 He finished fifth in Germany, but suffered another retirement in the British round.
 At the 1996 Austrian Grand Prix, Rossi achieved his first ever podium by finishing in third place after battling with Jorge Martínez.
 In the following race, the 1996 Czech Republic Grand Prix, he achieved both his first ever pole position and his first ever race victory in the 125cc class.
 He rode an AGV Aprilia RS125R and won after another tussle with Jorge Martínez.
 Rossi earned points at Imola but was forced to retire in both the Catalan and Rio rounds.
 He then scored points in the final round in Australia, ultimately finishing his first season in ninth place with 111 points.

-In his second year, the 1997 championship season, he moved from the AGV team to the Nastro Azzurro Aprilia Team and went on to dominate the season.
+In his second year, the 1997 championship season, Rossi moved from the AGV team to the Nastro Azzurro Aprilia Team and went on to dominate the season.
 He took pole and the race win at the 1997 Malaysian Grand Prix but retired from the next race in Japan.
 In the next two races, he bounced back by winning the Spanish and Italian rounds.
-Rossi finished second in Austria, then scored a flurry of victories from France to Britain, including three pole positions in the Dutch, Imola and German rounds.
+Rossi finished second in Austria, then scored a flurry of victories from France to Britain, including three pole positions in the Dutch, Imola, and German rounds.
 After third place in the Czech round, Rossi then gained two more wins in the Catalan and Indonesian races.
 He finished sixth in Australia.
 He won the 1997 125cc title, winning 11 of the 15 races with 321 points.
 Throughout the season, he often celebrated in unusual ways such as dressing up as Robin Hood, which earned him media attention.